 Bounded backtracking property and geodesic currents (joint work with Misha Kapovich), in preparation

 Abstract: We study a family of actions of hyperbolic groups on R-trees and show that their stable length extends continuously to geodesic currents.
-The result applies in particular to small actions of freely indecomposable hyperbolic groups.
+The result applies in particular to small actions of one ended hyperbolic groups.

 Geodesic currents and intersections (joint work with Dylan P. Thurston)